SFDO-Tooling/Snowfakery/docs/index.md

 The `fake` variable gives access to faker as described elsewhere in this documentation.

-The `context.id` variable is a unique identifyer representing the current Object Template (as opposed to Object/Row).

-The `context.filename` variable represents the file containing the template.
+The `template_filename` variable represents the file containing the template.
 This is useful for relative paths.

 The `date` function can either coerce a string into a date object for calculations OR generate